 // 2 // Switch up the small things

-When every day starts to feel the same, that’s when I get restless.
-I love a plan, and a routine, but I have to feel like there is more to life than eating the same sandwich at my desk day after day.
+No matter how much you love structure, when every day starts to feel the same, you’ll start to get restless.
+I love a plan, and a routine, but I have to feel like there is more to life than groundhog day.

 - Pick up a new book